 Inspire Me!
 The Power of Words and Images

-From July 14 - July 25, twenty teens will explore the power of language and images where some of the most enduring documents in American history were drafted.
+From July 13 - July 24, twenty-four teens will explore the power of language and images where some of the most enduring documents in American history were drafted.
 Project Write students will visit the past each day, discovering park sites and stories still relevant to the lives of American teens today.
 We'll end our journey each day in the present - blogging, tweeting and using digital images and video to inspire future generations.
 Please join us on this journey!

 The Project Write Blog

-Read blog entries written by Project Write students.
-Share your thoughts on the meaning of liberty, equality, community and power with our students as they try to answer the question, "What does independence mean?".
+The 2015 blog will be active from July 9 through July 24, 2015.
+We hope you'll share your thoughts on the meaning of liberty, equality, community and power with our students as they try to answer the question, "What does freedom look like?".

 Follow Project Write students on Twitter @ProjectWriteNPS and #ProjectWrite

 During Project Write summer camp, we upload photos daily to our Flickr site.
 Look now and you'll see some great photos of Project Write 2015 teens thinking about ways to share their voices - see a visit to the Franklin Court Printing Office, instrument making, and writing.
 Lots of writing...